 Students who are concurrently enrolled in two departments may qualify for two master's degrees under a provision that allows credit earned to satisfy the major requirements of one department to count as elective credit in a second department.
 Dual master's degrees require a minimum of 50 credits, with at least 21 credits earned in each of the programs.
 To be eligible for this program, a student must be formally admitted by both departments and by the University Graduate School.
 All requirements of both degrees must be met, including passing any departmental examinations and satisfying foreign-language/research-skill requirements.
-If both departments require a thesis, the student may write a single thesis that meets the requirements, and the thesis credit will be split between the two.
+If both departments require a thesis, the student may write a single thesis that meets the requirements of both fields.
+The thesis committee will comprise an equal number of representatives of both departments, and the thesis credit will be split between the two.
 All course work for the program must be completed within a period of six years.